JavaD0j0/tech-interview-prep/README.md

 Solution to `Easy` and `Medium` LeetCode problems are provided as well (in Java).

+## 10 Key Rules

+> Follow the below patterns during technical questions in order to solve the problem successfully and using the right approach.

+- <b>Rule #1</b>: If the given input is a sorted array, linked list, or array list.
+	- Try to use either Binary Search Tree (BST) or Two Pointers.

+- <b>Rule #2</b>: If the question asks to return `k` elements amongts given total `N` elements.
+	- Try using Heap

+- <b>Rule #3</b>: Most graph or tree questions.
+	- Try using either Depth First Seach (DPS) or Breadth First Search (BFS)

+- <b>Rule #4</b>: If we need to check all permutations & combinations of the input.
+	- Try using either Backtracking or Breadth First Search (BST)

+- <b>Rule #5</b>: Every Recursive solution.
+	- Can be solved Iteratively using Stacks

+- <b>Rule #6</b>: For any array if there exist a O(n^2) solution.
+There are two other solutions possible
+	- We can use HashMap to solve the problem in O(n) time and O(n) space complexity.
+	- Use Sorting to solve the problem in O(nlogn) time and O(1) space complexity.

+- <b>Rule #7</b>: If the problem is asking for maximization or minimization.
+	- Try using Dynamic Programming (DP)

+- <b>Rule #8</b>: If we need to find common substring among set of Strings.
+	- Try using either Trie or HashMap

+- <b>Rule #9</b>: IF there is a linked list problem and we cannot use extra space.
+	- Use Fast and Slow Pointers

+- <b>Rule #10</b>: Whenever we need to search a word, or manipulate bunch of Strings.
+	- Try using Trie

 ## Easy Example Problems

 | **Category**             | **Type of Problem**                                              | **Example Problems**                                                |